X

 Harshit Patel

 Yes, sir.
-The last quarter that you have, you had announced about 750 kilometers.
+In last quarter that you have — you had announced about INR750 crores.

 Amar Kaul

+Yeah.
 That’s right.
 So I think we have taken a step in between.
-I think after today’s board meeting we also took the role for brown field in between.
-Because a new plant will take more than a year to come up.
-And we can see very strong demand not only in India but outside India as well.
-So I think next couple of months we’ll be ready with our brownfield which is close to our existing facility.
-That will come up.
-And I think that itself should give us close to 1000 crores.
-400 crores.
+I think after today’s Board meeting, we also took the approval for brownfield in between because the new plant will take more than a year to come up.
+And we can see very strong demand, not only in India but outside India as well.
+So I think in the next couple of months, we’ll be ready with our brownfield, which is close to our existing facility.
+That will come up, and I think that itself should give us close to what INR1,000 crores?
+INR400 crores?
 Yeah.
-So that will give us about 400 crores incremental revenue or sales.
+So that will give us about INR400 crores incremental revenue or sales.

 Harshit Patel